-Selma Transit operates 3.5 lift-equipped vehicles on a demand-response basis during a eight-hour period each weekday.
+Selma Transit operates 3.5 lift-equipped vehicles on a demand-response basis each weekday.
 This is to be expanded to 4 full-time routes in May of 2015.
 Saturday service also is available through a Fresno EOC/FCRTA contract.
 Limited "on-call" service to the Selma Airport is available on request.
 City dispatch personnel have controlled ridership demand through trip grouping a coordination of vehicles.